• Skip to main content

 Many universities weigh additional factors related to one’s background to ensure equal opportunities and access.
 Be sure to carefully review any comments listed on the school or program’s website related to such considerations and note them in your application, if applicable.

-Graduation requirements for a Bachelor’s Degree in Clinical Psychology
+Graduation Requirements for a Bachelor’s Degree in Clinical Psychology

 On the other end of the degree process are graduation requirements.
 The most critical, of course, is to complete the total amount of applicable credits to qualify for graduation.
 This is usually 120 semester hours for a bachelor’s degree.
 In addition, you’ll need to fulfill any specific major (and minor, if needed) requirements, including finishing sufficient upper-division credits (usually around 40) and passing all mandatory classes.